open-dynaMIX/raiseorlaunch/README.rst

 - Optionally enable case-insensitive comparison
 - Optionally provide a workspace to use for raising and running
 - Optionally use the scratchpad for raising and running
+- Optionally provide a con_mark for raising and running
 - workspace\_auto\_back\_and\_forth (if enabled) remains functional

 Installation